 100% is best known for its motocross products, but its recent foray into mountain bike clothing and accessories is turning out some eye-catching and quality products.
 The Airmatic shorts indeed borrow from the styling cues of the company's moto gear, with bright flashy colors that make it hard to fly under the radar out on the trail.
 While the look and color options will be the first thing you notice, the Airmatic shorts are as much about performance as they are appearance.
 The fabric is amazingly comfortable, and despite a lack of mesh vents, these shorts have an uncanny ability to remain cool and well-ventilated on even the hottest of days.
-The combination of sublime comfort and moto styling make the Airmatic one of the finest shorts we have ever worn on the bike.
+The combination of sublime comfort and moto styling make the Airmatic one of the finest shorts we've ever worn on the bike.

 The 100% Airmatic shorts are not for the rider who wishes to go unnoticed.
 Bright colors and loud graphics are the calling card of the brand, and they are on full display.
 The moto influence is apparent across the full 100% mountain bike product range, and if you have been to an enduro race lately then you likely already know that bright colors are the norm in that segment of mountain bike culture as well.